 Lowry Airfield Denver, Colorado.
 TL-C, TL-H, TL-F are identifiable

 On 27th July 3 Officers were invited to dine with Mr Paul Tasigi at Room 235 Kenmarle Hotel

-Lowry Field was originally located near East 38th Avenue and Dahlia Street.
+Lowry Field was originally located near East 38th Avenue & Dahlia Street.
 It was named after Denver native, US Army Lt.
-Francis B. Lowry, who was killed in action during World War I. In 1937, President Roosevelt authorised funds to relocate Lowry Field to its final site near East 6th Avenue and Quebec Street.
-The base started its training mission in earnest the following year.
-World War II caused Lowry to greatly expand it facilities in order to train bomber aircrews along with a large number of other technical specialists.
+Francis B. Lowry, who was killed in action during WW1.
+In 1937, President Roosevelt authorised Funds to relocate Lowry Field to its final site near East 6th Avenue & Quebec Street.
+The Base started its Training Mission in earnest the following year.

-Because of the altitude of Lowry Field (5190ft) it took all of the Main Runway (2850 yds) to get the Lancs airborne and only just at that.
-Flying at 11,000 ft in hot and bumpy air, magnificent views of the Rockies were obtained and the Grand Canyon style of country with large masses of windswept red sandstone.
+Sunday 28th July 09.30hrs: Flasks & Rations for Take-Off collected at 09.00hrs.
+Because of the Altitude of Lowry Field (5190ft) it took all of the Main Runway (8,550ft) to get the Lancs Airborne and only just at that.
+Flying at 11,000 ft in hot & bumpy air, magnificent views of the Rockies were obtained and the Grand Canyon style of Country with large masses of windswept Red Sandstone.
 Onwards to Long Beach, California.